Please note that the printed version of this page will include opening times and other useful information for each property/event.

 On the Quay, at the end of Coronation Road, Burnham on Crouch, Essex, CM0 8AS

-Marsh Road, Burnham on Crouch, Essex, CM0 8QB
+The Quay, Belvedere Road, Burnham on Crouch, Essex, CM0 8AX

 Moulsham Mill, Parkway, Chelmsford, Essex, CM2 7PX

 Moulsham Mill is an early 19th-century wooden mill, originally a water mill, which was later converted to steam.
 A major restoration took place in 1983 and the buildings were converted into a craft and business centre.
-Visitors will be able to tour part of the building and visit the launch exhibition of 'Mortars, Mills and Marriages' - a Young Roots heritage project where young people will excavate a spigot mortar gun emplacement and explore the history and heritage of the mill, industrial heritage of Chelmsford and the surrounding area.
-Quiz/trail for children/young people.
-Teenagers will be able to engage in the 'Mortars, Mills and Marriages' project.
+Visitors will be able to tour part of the building and visit the exhibition put together by young people who are participating in 'Mortars, Mills and Marriages' - a Young Roots heritage project.
+This project includes the excavation of one of the spigot mortar gun emplacements on the site, and exploring the history and heritage of the mill, industrial heritage of Chelmsford and the surrounding area.
+Trails of varying lengths for children/young people and families.
+Teenagers will be able to engage in the 'Mortars, Mills and Marriages' project in the weeks before and after the Heritage Open Days.

 Access Information: Wheelchair access to ground floor only.
 No lifts.